antarestupin/Avifors/README.md

 [![Example](https://raw.githubusercontent.com/antarestupin/Avifors/master/doc/example.gif)](https://github.com/antarestupin/Avifors/tree/master/doc/example.gif)

+## Motivation / Objectives

+I want the domain model of my application to be simple to understand.
+To achieve this goal, I want it to be written in a declarative way, and the actual code generated consistently.
+I also don't want to use an heavy software like Rational Rose to do it, I want it to be included as code in my project.

+When Avifors will be stable I'd like to develop libraries allowing to make more complex work based on standards, like generating a full REST API with filtering, pagination, hypermedia links... with only the resources definition.

+Here are examples of what is possible to do with Avifors:

+- Generate the domain part of an application source code
+- Generate code from the model in different languages to share it between frontend/backend or between microservices
+- Generate a full REST / GraphQL API

 ## How to use it

 1. Define you app domain model declaratively using YAML
 2. Define generators to make sense of the model and [Nunjucks](https://mozilla.github.io/nunjucks) templates to generate code from it
 3. `avifors generate`: your code is generated ✨

-## Motivation

-TODO

-Here are examples of what is possible to do with Avifors:

-- Generate the domain part of an application source code
-- Generate code from the model in different languages to share it between frontend/backend or between microservices
-- Generate a full REST / GraphQL API

 ## Features